autom8ter/machine/README.md

 }
 ```

-Machine is a runtime for managed goroutines.
-It is inspired by errgroup.Group
+Machine is a zero dependency runtime for managed goroutines.
+It is inspired by
-with extra bells & whistles:
+errgroup.Group with extra bells & whistles:

 - throttled goroutines